 GeneCards Summary for DIS3 Gene

-DIS3 (DIS3 Exosome Endoribonuclease And 3'-5' Exoribonuclease) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Unfolded Protein Response.
-GO annotations related to this gene include RNA binding and endonuclease activity.
+DIS3 (DIS3 Homolog, Exosome Endoribonuclease And 3'-5' Exoribonuclease) is a Protein Coding gene.
+Diseases associated with DIS3 include Perlman Syndrome and Axenfeld-Rieger Syndrome, Type 2.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and ATP/ITP metabolism.
+Gene Ontology (GO) annotations related to this gene include RNA binding and endonuclease activity.
 An important paralog of this gene is DIS3L.